Jo-Carroll Dennison: Early years

-Dennison was born on December 16, 1923, in Florence, Arizona, the daughter of Elizabeth (née Brownd) and Harry Arthur Dennison, who ran a travelling medicine show in Texas.
-She was born in the infirmary of a men's state prison in Arizona, delivered by the prison doctor as he was the only medical help her travelling parents could find.
+Dennison was born on December 16, 1923 in Florence, Arizona, the daughter of Elizabeth (née Brownd) and Harry Arthur Dennison, who ran a traveling medicine show in Texas.
+She was born in the infirmary of a men's state prison in Arizona, delivered by the prison doctor as he was the only medical help her traveling parents could find.
 Her father had wanted her to be born in California so the couple had been driving west from Texas when her mother went into labour.

-Her family later lived in San Francisco, Santa Barbara, California, and Tyler, Texas.
-She graduated from Hale Center High School in 1940, and was a stenographer in Tyler.
+Her family later lived in San Francisco; Santa Barbara, California; and Tyler, Texas.
+She was graduated from Hale Center High School in 1940, and was a stenographer in Tyler for Governor Earl B. Mayfield.

 Pageantry

 Dennison was crowned Miss America September 12, 1942, after having entered the contest as Miss Texas.
 She had earlier won both the talent and the swimsuit competitions in the contest.
-As Miss America during World War II, much of her time was spent visiting "Defence plants, hospitals and service camps" and selling war bonds.
+As Miss America during World War II, much of her time was spent visiting "Defense plants, hospitals and service camps" and selling war bonds.
+Per the Miss America tradition, it was insisted that she perform and dine with senior military personnel.
+She lobbied instead for doing so with the enlisted men, which helped set the standard for Bob Hope and other higher profile entertainers to do the same.

+She was one of the first Miss Americas to refuse wearing a bathing suit during the year-long tour required of winners.
+She delivered a video-taped message at the celebration of the 100th anniversary of the Miss America organization, in which she said "I am glad to have lived long enough to see how women’s fight against inequality, sexual harassment, and abuse has finally come to the fore.
+And I hope that future Miss Americas can help further the progress of healing the divisions in our country along racial lines, fight voter suppression, and motivate us all to respond to the specter of climate change."